hcfman/sbts-install/README.md

 ## Development status ##

-**Note: I'm still working on the install for Orin series computers, or will be shortly (Finishing off the sbts-aru project)**
+**Note: I'm still working on the install for Orin series computers**

 ## StalkedByTheState Architecture ##